|

 of sparkling lights and electic-syntho-magnetic musical sounds..."

 The Main Street Electrical Parade (low) is (was) my favorite parade at Disneyworld.
 Then in 2001 they packed it all up and shipped it off to places unknown...
-In 2010, World of Color, a new fountain show in Disney California Adventure forced their Electrical Light Parade out of California and into Florida, as part of the Summer Nightastic promotion, and it hasn't gone away.
-So far, so good...
-But this is the old, pre-2001 version.
+This is the old, pre-2001 version.
 The 2010 version is right below.
 Usually when you're in the middle of the parade route, the audio starts 10 minutes before the parade gets to you, and lasts for 5 minutes after the parade passes.
 I've fixed that here, and in SpectroMagic too... :-) |

 249MB, Length: 21:43, Bitrate: 1.5mb/s 83.6MB, Length: 21:43, Bitrate: 512kb/s Mobile: 104MB, Length: 21:43 |